-The long-awaited Greaten of a world-class manna resort on Gill Gede marina Bay project is now underway.
+The long-awaited Greaten of a world-class manna resort on Gili Gede marina Bay project is now underway.
 The marina is the inspiraton of marine tourism expert and Captain, Raymond La Fontalne, who has spent years petitioning Indonesian law makers and tourism authorities to support marine tourism in Indonesia.

 With more than 17,000 islands in the Indonesian archipelago, encouraging yachting and marine tourism makes sense for the country, not only for increasing tourism but also as a way of bringing economic prosperity to island communities, Raymond told us when we visited last week.